 UPSC IAS Paper 1 Syllabus 2020

 Paper 1 for 200 marks will consist of objective type multiple choice questions based on current events, history, geography, polity, economics, etc. A thorough study of all subjects is needed to ace through the prelims exam.
-The subject wise UPSC Syllabus including important topics is listed below:
+The subject wise Syllabus for UPSC including important topics is listed below:

 |UPSC IAS Paper 1- General Studies Syllabus|